redhat-developer/backstage-odo-devfile-plugin/packages/scaffolder-odo-actions-backend/README.md

 This is a [Backend Plugin](https://backstage.io/docs/plugins/backend-plugin/) containing a set of [Custom Actions](https://backstage.io/docs/features/software-templates/writing-custom-actions) using the [`odo`](https://odo.dev/) CLI.
 It contains the following actions:

 - `devfile:odo:command`: a generic action that can execute any `odo` command from the scaffolder workspace.

-- `devfile:odo:component:init`: allows to execute the [`odo init`](https://odo.dev/docs/command-reference/init) command from the scaffolder workspace.
+- `devfile:odo:component:init`: allows to execute the [`odo init`](https://odo.dev/docs/command-reference/init) command from the Scaffolder workspace.
 The goal of this action is to generate a starter project for a given Devfile that can be customized later on.

 ## Preview